DBerchelmann/data-science-notes/README.md

 # Let's add a few more notes to complete this exercise

 - **Please remember** that case matters so all git commands in the terminal need to be *lowercase*, disregard the case usage above.
-    - If it isn't done in lowercase, the commands will not work
+    - If it isn't done in lowercase, the commands will not work.